Log in

 What types of overtime exist?

 The overtime system has two main types.
 Firstly, there is involuntary overtime.
 In this case, as an employer, you must provide compensatory rest and pay for the overtime worked.
-You are also responsible for social security contributions and advance tax levies.
-From April 1, 2026, there will be a permanent tax-friendly regime for the first 180 hours of overtime per year.
+You are also responsible for social security contributions and advance tax levy.
+However, starting in 2026, there will be a tax-friendly regime for the first 180 hours of overtime each year.

-Additionally, there is voluntary overtime, which comes in three forms.
-With ordinary voluntary overtime, you do not have to provide compensatory rest, but you must pay for the overtime.
-As with involuntary overtime, social security contributions and advance tax levies still apply.
-From April 1, 2026, the tax-friendly rate will also apply to the first 180 hours of voluntary overtime per year.
+Secondly, there is voluntary overtime, which comes in three forms.
+For ordinary voluntary overtime, you do not need to provide compensatory rest, but you must pay for the overtime.
+As with involuntary overtime, social security contributions and advance tax levy still apply.
+The tax-friendly rate also applies to the first 180 hours of overtime each year.

-The other two forms are netto-overtime and netto-overtime in the hospitality sector.
-These are even more beneficial: you do not have to provide compensatory rest or pay for the overtime, and you are not liable for social security contributions or advance tax levies.
-Furthermore, you can combine these two types with ordinary voluntary overtime, giving you extra flexibility as an employer.
+The other two forms are net overtime and net overtime in the hospitality sector.
+These are even more beneficial: you do not need to provide compensatory rest or pay for the overtime, and you are not responsible for social security contributions or advance tax levy.
+Additionally, you can combine these two types with ordinary voluntary overtime, giving you more flexibility as an employer.

 Involuntary overtime